cwi-dis/igor/doc/programs.rst

 ``stop``
 	stop service (using normal OSX or Linux commands).
 ``add`` *pathname* [...]
 	add plugin (copy) from given *pathname*.
 Only use this command while Igor is not running.
-Using the `plugin.html` Igor interface is easier.
+Note that it is potentially dangerous to install an Igor plugin, especially if it comes from an unknown source: an Igor plugin currently has complete access to the Igor internals, and can therefore access any data or modify it, and probably also read or write files on your Igor host.
 ``addstd`` *name*[=*srcname*] [...]
 	add standard plugin *srcname* (linked) with given *name*.
 Only use this command while Igor is not running.
 Using the `plugin.html` Igor interface is easier.
 ``remove`` *name* [...]